vanjaoljaca/chesstrainer/README.md

 ## TODO

 sprint:
+- breadcrumbs & navigation
+- its really ugly
+- default option not selectable by ModuleBrowser
+- when playing black have to press compute to get white to start
+- when switching sides also...

+- method to export from phone to whatever (share)
 - back button seems to delete latest line if not saved... (fix duplicates being created)
 - add more white and black lines
 - tags